emtee40/fdroid-wiki/Internal/Issue-Cleanup-Policy.md

 Please help us through answering them.

 If there is no activity on this issue in the next 4 weeks, we will close this issue to reduce the number of open issues.
-On <link to the wiki> you can see more details about this process.
+On the [wiki](https://gitlab.com/fdroid/wiki/-/wikis/Internal/Issue-Cleanup-Policy) you can see more details about this process.

 Thank you for contributing to F-Droid!
 ```